Wednesday Wildcard: Happy Christmas, not Merry!

 Unity: Being united or joined together as 'one'.
 We are living in a time when working together and thinking of others keeps ourselves and the rest of the world safe.
 More than ever before we need to be united as one people.
 So here are some other ways to describe oneness in English:

-Pub or Bar?
-What’s the difference?
+Vocabulary Showcase: Pub or Bar?
+What’s the Difference?

 The pubs (short for public houses) are opening again in England today.
 Have you ever wondered what the difference between a pub and a bar is?